 Glenelg is Adelaide's most popular seaside destination.
 It is alive with people enjoying the sun, sand and sea along the foreshore.
 Visitors can stroll along the jetty, browse through hundreds of shops, dine at sidewalk cafés along Jetty Road or enjoy fresh seafood on the Holdfast Shores Marina.
-Explore the Glenelg precinct or take a short cruise with Temptation Sailing to swim with dolphins.
+Take a short cruise to swim with dolphins with Temptation Sailing or explore the Glenelg precinct.
 The Beachouse offers fun and entertainment for younger visitors with arcade games, mini golf and water slides.
-Moseley Square, where Jetty Road meets the beach, is the terminus for the city-to-bay tram and in the summer months, visitors can enjoy a beach club on the sand, Moseley Beach Club.
+Moseley Square, where Jetty Road meets the beach, is the terminus for the city-to-bay tram and in the summer months, visitors can enjoy Australia's only beach club on the sand, Moseley Beach Club.